 Requests should be submitted as soon as possible to allow time to identify the available resource or tutor.
 It is required that the student meet for the professor of the course for which they are seeking assistance.
 Currently enrolled CMC students may request a tutor for any course they are taking, however, it is not guaranteed that every student will be matched with a tutor.

 A member from Academic Success will email students to inform them of their request status within 48 hours after submission.
 After an interview and training, the tutor will be matched.
 Once matched, it is the student’s responsibility to contact the tutor to set up an initial meeting.

 Other Available Academic Resources:

-Success Consultants are here to help develop strategies and approaches with you to achieve your goals at CMC.
+Success Coaches are here to help develop strategies and approaches with you to achieve your goals at CMC.
 Meet with them to talk through time management and organization, overcoming procrastination and test anxiety, efficient reading and note-taking, and exam prep.
 They can also help with goal-setting and habit-building, streamlining workflow, sleep management, stress-tolerance and coping skills, and healthy living.

 Faculty Office Hours